lmcai/PhyloHerb/botany2021_tutorial/README.md

 run_pasta.py -i accD.mafft.aln.ordered.fas -a -t accD.mafft.aln.pasta_ref.tre -o accD.pasta
 ```

-After the alignment is done, repeat VI.1 to VI.2 to get your final species tree.
+After the alignment is done, use the newly generated ordered alignment `*.ordered.aln` to repeat VI.1 to VI.2 to get your final species tree.